Level/deferred-leveldown/README.md

 ## Contributing

-`deferred-leveldown` is an **OPEN Open Source Project**.
+[`Level/deferred-leveldown`](https://github.com/Level/deferred-leveldown) is an **OPEN Open Source Project**.
 This means that:

 > Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.
 This project is more like an open wiki than a standard guarded open source project.

-See the [CONTRIBUTING.md](https://github.com/Level/community/blob/master/CONTRIBUTING.md) file for more details.
+See the [Contribution Guide](https://github.com/Level/community/blob/master/CONTRIBUTING.md) for more details.

 ## License